5jt/dyalog-cookbook/manuscript/20_RegularExpressions.md

 Opps - no hit.

-In order to understand this we have to know what exactly the regular expression engine did:
+In order to understand this we have to know _exactly_ what the regular expression engine did:

 1. Start at the beginning of the string; that is actually one to the left off the initial "t"!
 That position can only match to the meta character `^` which represents the start of a line.
 1. If there is no match the engine forgets about it and moves one character forward.
 This is called "consuming" the position the engine has looked at.